 - Uterine fibroids can become calcified.

 - Gallstones are visible in only 10-20% of cases.
 Ultrasound is vastly superior but plain abdominal X-ray is often the initial investigation in patients with abdominal pain.
 The gallbladder may become calcified after repeated episodes of cholecystitis.
-This is called a porcelain gallbladder and 11% will become malignant.
+This is called a porcelain gallbladder and may become malignant.

 - In the pelvic region, bladder calculi may occasionally be seen.
 Bladder stones are usually quite large and often multiple.
 Calcification of a bladder tumour may also occur.
 Schistosomiasis may produce calcification of the bladder wall.
 This can sometimes be seen in X-rays of mummies of ancient Egyptian pharaohs.